Sending Your Child to Boarding School

 Every year, our boarding pupils go on to achieve hugely impressive results.
 Whether that be excellent GCSE results, outstanding A-Levels, making the sports teams, forging remarkable friendships, experiencing new activities for the first time or securing a high profile university place.

-If you think your child would like to try boarding at Downside School, please visit our website or contact us today and we can arrange a trial night, open day visit, or taster day to help you with your decision.
+If you think your child would like to try boarding at one of the leading boarding schools in Somerset, Downside School, please visit our website or contact us today and we can arrange a trial night, open day visit, or taster day to help you with your decision.